Mental Health and Wellbeing

 The Practice works closely with the Medical Specialist Group on all matters relating to mental health and all patients (both adult and children) are treated in the strictest confidence.

 Making the decision to ask for help can be difficult and sometimes the stigma surrounding mental health problems can stop people from seeking help.
 However, having the opportunity to talk can often enable you to feel understood and supported to get things back on track.

 If you are experiencing such problems, you should always discuss the problem with your GP in the first instance.
-However, if you live in Guernsey, and are aged between 18 and 65 years the Primary Care Mental Health & Wellbeing Service (PCMHWS) may also be able to help.
+However, if you live in Guernsey, and are aged between 18 and 65 years old, the ‘Healthy Minds’ service may also be able to help.
 The service is provided by the States of Guernsey and aims to provide free and easy access to evidence-based psychological therapies (‘talking therapies’) in suitable locations, including your GP surgery or a community setting.

 If you have more complex mental health problems, you may be referred to a psychiatrist.

 Patients under the age of 18 may be referred to CAMHS (Children and Adolescent Mental Health Service).

 Doctors who have a special interest in this area include: